docker/hacktoberfest-2022/README.md

 ![First extension](images/init-extension-screenshot.png)

-## Proposing your Docker Extension in the Hacktoberfest list
+## 🗣️Proposing your Docker Extension in the Hacktoberfest list

 - Once you have a github repo for your extension, edit the README.md and describe your extension, the pain point or user needs it solves.
 - Push the new git repo to your github account